Where to go on holiday in March

 You could head to Anguilla for pristine white-sand beaches or the Cayman Islands for great diving, or Barbados for fine dining and stylish hotels.
 In Antigua I like the all-inclusive Verandah Resort & Spa.

-Our favourite small-and-friendly Caribbean islands include Tobago and Grenada, where we recommend the Calabash Hotel.
+My favourite small-and-friendly Caribbean islands include Tobago and Grenada, where I recommend the Calabash Hotel.
 If you just want to relax in an adults-only all-inclusive resort head for Sandals, which has properties in Jamaica, Antigua, St Lucia and the Bahamas.

 Africa and Indian Ocean

 Where to go on holiday in March in Africa?
 Head to South Africa where the Western Cape is at its best.
-Meanwhile, East Africa is in the dry season: try a safari in Kenya.
+Meanwhile, East Africa is enjoying its dry season: try a safari in Kenya.
 It’s not such a great time to visit Namibia, and Botswana can be wet, although great for bird watching.